Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning: Controlling Wasserstein Distances by Kernel Norms

-\begin{Remark} On the one hand, the assumption $\widehat{\kappa}_0(\omega)=O(\omega^{s_{\kappa}})$ at infinity means that the Fourier transform of $\kappa_{0}$ should not decay too fast, \ie, it should not be too regular.
-On the other hand, the additional Lipschitz assumption essentially corresponds to assuming a sufficiently fast $O(\omega^{-1})$ decay of this Fourier transform. \end{Remark}

-Following Remark~\ref{rem:monotonicityembedability}, the same conclusion also holds for any model set that is \emph{contained} in the model set $\Sfrak$ defined in~\eqref{eq:modelSameMeanOnR}.
-The proof can be found in Appendix \ref{sec:proof_corr_onR}.

-The first claim of this theorem implies that $(\Sfrak',W_p)$ is then $(\kappa,\frac{1}{2})$-embeddable as soon as $1 \leq p \leq 2$, $\kappa$ is a TI p.s.d. kernel with some regularity, and the distributions in $\Sfrak'$ are sufficiently regular with the same mean.
-The latter hypothesis is important in the proof in order to have the finiteness of the integral from Lemma \ref{lemma:simplelemmawassmmd}.
-Note that thanks to the assumption on the means there is no pair of distributions in $\Sfrak'$ with disjoint supports, hence this result does not contradict Proposition \ref{weedprop} (also $p\cdot \delta =1$ in this case).
-Moreover since the distributions in $\Sfrak'$ admit a density then the constraints of Theorem \ref{theo:regularitykerneltheo} do not apply here and, as such, the kernel can be smooth.
+The proof is given in Appendix \ref{proof:theo:regularcase}.
+With the model set $\Sfrak = \Sfrak_{B, \cte, \expo,s}$, this theorem implies that $(\Sfrak,\W_p)$ is $(\kappa,\delta = \frac{\expo-p}{p(d+2\expo)})$-embeddable for every $1 \leq p < \expo$ as soon as $\kappa$ is a TI, PSD kernel with some regularity, and the distributions in $\Sfrak$ are sufficiently regular with bounded $\expo$-moments.
+This latter hypothesis is not very limiting in practice since it is also required in order to have finite Wasserstein distances.
+The Sobolev condition on the densities requires that densities are in $L_2$ and have at least $s \geq s_{\kappa}/2$ (weak)derivatives in $L_2$.
+In particular this is the case for the classical model sets considered in compressive statistical learning literature such as Gaussian mixtures \citep{gribonval2020statistical}.